 Forms / Maps / Directions

-- Getting there – see the driving directions.
+- Getting there – see the driving directions (TBD).
 Make sure you have a car GPS or pre-download the maps to Google Maps – you will NOT have cell signal along the way or at camp.
-China Grade Road, the 4.1 mile road into the camp, is mostly unpaved.
-Roads within the camp are all unpaved.
 We do NOT recommend taking sports cars or other cars with lower than normal ground clearance.

-- When to get there – It’s always best to drive into camp/setup camp when it’s still light out — try to arrive before the sun goes down.
-Registration typically starts at 6:00PM on Friday and is in the Harkson Lodge.
+- When to get there – It’s always best to drive into camp/set up camp when it’s still light out — try to arrive before the sun goes down.
+Registration typically starts at 6:00PM on Friday.
 If you register early, you’ll be able to choose your preferred parent volunteer slots.